Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 Whatever happened, do not leave.
 Leaving the scene of an accident in Thailand can turn a minor incident into a criminal matter and is the worst thing a tourist can do.
 If the road is unsafe to stand on, move the bike to the verge and return immediately.

-Who to call
+Who to call — and in what order

 The Tourist Police on 1155 are English-speaking and routinely handle rental disputes and accidents involving visitors.
 For medical emergencies dial 1669.
 The standard police number is 191.
 Calling 1155 is normally the first move — they can coordinate the rest.